words-sdsc/Jupyter_Kepler_Integration/README.md

 #Instructions

+These functions will be standardized in future releases
 * First import KeplerMagicFunction
 * Set the location of kepler.sh : %KpConf path to kepler.sh (You need to run this command only one time!)
 * Set workFlow Path: %WpConf WorkFlowPath